What is Customer Satisfaction Score?

 What Is Customer Satisfaction Score?

-Customer satisfaction score, known as CSAT, is a metric that measures how happy customers are with a specific interaction, product, or service.
-It is typically captured through a short survey sent immediately after a customer interaction, asking something like "How satisfied were you with today's experience?"
-The customer rates their satisfaction on a scale -- usually 1 to 5 or 1 to 10 -- and the results are aggregated into a percentage score.
+Customer Satisfaction Score — CSAT — is the metric that asks customers how happy they were with a specific interaction, product, or service.
+It's usually collected through a short survey straight after the interaction, asking something like "How satisfied were you with today's experience?"
+The customer rates their satisfaction on a scale — typically 1 to 5 or 1 to 10 — and the results get aggregated into a percentage.

-The calculation is straightforward.
-Take the number of customers who gave a positive rating (typically 4 or 5 on a 5-point scale), divide it by the total number of responses, and multiply by 100.
-If 80 out of 100 respondents rated their experience as 4 or 5, your CSAT score is 80 per cent.
+The maths is simple.
+Take the number of customers who gave a positive rating (usually a 4 or 5 on a 5-point scale), divide by the total number of responses, multiply by 100.
+If 80 out of 100 respondents rated their experience as 4 or 5, your CSAT is 80%.

 How CSAT Surveys Work

-CSAT surveys are designed to be quick and easy to complete.
-The best ones take less than 30 seconds.
-They usually consist of a single rating question, sometimes followed by an optional open-text question asking the customer to explain their score.
+The best CSAT surveys are quick — under 30 seconds.
+Usually one rating question, sometimes with an optional open-text follow-up asking the customer to explain their score.

 When to Send Them

-Timing matters.
-CSAT surveys are most useful when sent immediately after the interaction, while the experience is fresh in the customer's mind.
-For phone calls, this might be an automated post-call survey where the customer presses a number on their keypad.
-For email or chat, it could be a quick feedback form embedded in the closing message.
+Timing matters more than people realise.
+CSAT surveys hit hardest when sent immediately after the interaction, while the experience is fresh.
+For phone calls, that's an automated post-call survey where the customer presses a number on their keypad.
+For email or chat, a quick feedback form embedded in the closing message.

 The closer the survey is to the interaction, the more accurate the response.
-Surveys sent hours or days later tend to capture the customer's general sentiment about your company rather than their feelings about that specific interaction.
+Surveys sent hours or days later capture the customer's general feeling about your company, not their reaction to the specific interaction.
+That's a different measurement entirely.

 Response Rates